 You can connect to a deployment secured with the X-Pack security features or Shield by using the transport client.
-In addition to the standard transport client configuration, you’ll need to ensure two key points for Elasticsearch Add-On for Heroku deployments:
+In addition to the standard transport client configuration, you’ll need to ensure two key points for Elastic Cloud Enterprise deployments:

 - The X-Found-Cluster header must be included, indicating which cluster to route the connections to.